pranavdamera/gridguard/README.md

 This is a portfolio and learning project.
 Be explicit about what it is not:

-- **Trained on synthetic data** — Real sensor noise, clipping, soiling ramp, and row-to-row shading are not modelled.
+- **All data is synthetic** — Real sensor noise, soiling ramp, inverter clipping, and row-to-row shading are not modelled.
 Retrain on real data before drawing conclusions.
+- **Site data is illustrative** — GMU/NOVA/DC capacities and coordinates are approximate estimates from public records, not official specifications.
 - **No streaming** — Batch pipeline only.
 Live fault detection needs a streaming layer.
 - **Residual thresholding** — No coverage guarantee.
-Conformal prediction intervals would be the right next step for calibrated alert rates.
+Conformal prediction intervals are the right next step.
 - **Single-site model** — No cross-site transfer or fleet-normalised features.
-- **Site registry is illustrative** — DMV site capacities and coordinates are approximate estimates from public records, not official specifications.
 - **Not safety-critical** — Do not use as the sole basis for dispatch, maintenance, or financial decisions without independent validation.